 - If you had the moving company pack for you, work with them to keep walkways clear for the driver and crew.

-Moving Checklist: Point out special items
+On the moving day: Point out special items

 - Once the mover arrives, point out items that are most special to you during the walkthrough.
 All your items will be handled professionally, but take a moment to show them which ones mean the most to you.